pyth-network/pyth-crosschain/price_pusher/README.md

 ## Reliability

 You can run multiple instances of the price pusher to increase the reliability.
-It is better to use difference RPCs to get better reliability in case an RPC goes down. **If you use the same payer account in different pushers, then due to blockchains nonce or sequence for accounts, a transaction won't be pushed twiced and you won't pay additional costs most of the time.** However, there might be some race condiitons in the RPCs because they are often behind a load balancer than can sometimes cause rejected transactions land on-chain.
+It is better to use different RPCs to get better reliability in case an RPC goes down. **If you use the same payer account in different pushers, then due to blockchains nonce or sequence for accounts, a transaction won't be pushed twice and you won't pay additional costs most of the time.** However, there might be some race conditions in the RPCs because they are often behind a load balancer which can sometimes cause rejected transactions to land on-chain.
 You can reduce the chances of additional cost overhead by reducing the pushing frequency.